He Loves Me... He Loves Me Not (film): Critical response

-The film, repeatedly compared by film critics with Amélie, received an overall very positive reaction, holding a 73% Fresh (i.e., positive) rating on Rotten Tomatoes.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 71% based on 73 reviews, with an average rating of 6.8/10.
+The website's critics consensus reads: "This romantic thriller puts Tautou's sweetheart Amelie image to good use."
+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 25 critics, indicating "generally favorable" reviews.

-In the United States, Mick LaSalle noted it was the "first feature from 26-year-old Laetitia Colombani and represents about as assured a debut as they come.
+In the United States, Mick LaSalle of the San Francisco Chronicle noted it was the "first feature from 26-year-old Laetitia Colombani and represents about as assured a debut as they come.
 The first smart thing, of many, that Colombani does is cast Audrey Tautou in the lead role.
 Tautou has made several movies, but in America she is known for only one, Amélie, in which she played a wide-eyed innocent.
 Here she is just as wide-eyed, but if she's innocent it's only by reason of insanity.
 He Loves Me...He Loves Me Not has its own charms, but part of its wicked kick is that it's the anti-Amélie, presenting romantic fixation, not as noble and sweet, but objectively, as something selfish and volatile....[the film is] driven by a shrewd vision and, beneath its cool French surface, a well-placed sense of moral indignation.
 Tautou could not be better: She's infuriating — as well as emotionally present every moment onscreen."
 Richard Schickel called Colombani a "terrifically assured filmmaker" whose "twice-told tale" is the "basis for an intricately ironic, darkly witty movie with a twist ending that is both utterly surprising and utterly right"; in a comparison with Tautou's performance in Amélie, the film "displays a more dangerous kind of innocence with a charm that shades off into obsessive madness in very gentle, persuasive increments.
 Mostly, it's because this French film brings a cool, almost Pascalian logic to the messy topic of erotomania."

-In the United Kingdom, The Independent called it "an assured, if slightly too obvious thriller by first-time director Laetitia Colombani"; the film's originality in its subject matter, called a "welcome change from the offensive 'woman scorned' scenario of so many Fatal Attractions, is lost somewhat in her treatment — which gives first Angelique's perspective, before rewinding to show Loïc's.
+In the United Kingdom, Demetrios Matheou of The Independent called it "an assured, if slightly too obvious thriller by first-time director Laetitia Colombani"; the film's originality in its subject matter, called a "welcome change from the offensive 'woman scorned' scenario of so many Fatal Attractions, is lost somewhat in her treatment – which gives first Angelique's perspective, before rewinding to show Loïc's.
 But a serious plus is Tautou, whose creepy, disturbing performance proves that the wide-eyed Amélie is a young actress with range."
 The Evening Standard called it an "irredeemably bad French film" with "characters [that] are cartoon representations of good and evil.
 By the time we work out what's really going on, it's too late: Angélique has earned our hatred and Loïc has shown himself too passive to hold our interest."